jstrachan/jcommander/README.markdown

 JCommander
 ==========

-This is an annotation based parameter parsing framework for Java.
+[JCommander](http://beust.com/jcommander) is an annotation based parameter parsing framework for Java.

 Here is a quick example: